How To Increase Golf Swing Speed: Top 5 Tips And Exercises

 #2: Club Fitting

 When getting a club fitting, always make sure a launch monitor is used.
-This will give the best indication as to what kind of clubs are best for you.
+This will give the best indication as to what kind of clubs and shaft length are best for you

 A launch monitor uses data such as launch angle, impact position, and most importantly swing speed, to find the perfect fit.